spectralDNS/shenfun/README.md

   * Jie Shen, SIAM Journal on Scientific Computing, 15 (6), 1489-1505 (1994) (JS1)
   * Jie Shen, SIAM Journal on Scientific Computing, 16 (1), 74-87, (1995) (JS2)

-Shenfun has implemented classes for the bases described in these papers, and within each class there are methods for fast transforms, scalar products and for computing matrices arising with the spectral Galerkin method.
-The following bases are defined in submodules `shenfun.chebyshev` and `shendun.legendre`
+Shenfun has implemented classes for the bases described in these papers, and within each class there are methods for fast transforms, scalar products and for computing matrices arising from bilinear forms in the spectral Galerkin method.
+The following bases are defined in submodules `shenfun.chebyshev` and `shenfun.legendre`

 * shenfun.chebyshev.bases
   * ChebyshevBasis - Regular Chebyshev